boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 npm i redux-logger --save-dev
 ```

-Now we need to import an `applyMiddleware` method
+Now we need to import the `applyMiddleware` method

 ```js
 import { createStore, applyMiddleware } from 'redux';
 import { createLogger } from 'redux-logger';
 ```

-When `applyMiddleware` method is available, we can create a middleware
+When the `applyMiddleware` method is available, we can create middleware

 ```js
 const middleware = applyMiddleware(createLogger());
 ```

-The last step we need to do to enjoy a logger is adding it as a second argument into `createStore` function.
+The last step we need to do to be able to enjoy a logger is adding it as a second argument of the `createStore` function.

 ```js
 const store = createStore(reducer, middleware);
 ```

-Done !
+Done!
-Your logger should looks like this
+Your logger should look like this

 ![Redux logger](./redux-logger.png)

-Whole chapter code is [here](https://bitbucket.org/michalrozenek/redux-tutorial/src/f30faa2b6b883520c7e62646cf1857ff2ca13c7f/src/index.js?at=lesson-03&fileviewer=file-view-default)
+The whole chapter code is [here](https://bitbucket.org/michalrozenek/redux-tutorial/src/f30faa2b6b883520c7e62646cf1857ff2ca13c7f/src/index.js?at=lesson-03&fileviewer=file-view-default)

-## Chapter 4 -Dividing Redux Store to separated files, Connect() method and a Provider.
+## Chapter 4 - Dividing Redux Store to separate files, Connect(), Provider.

 In this chapter we are going to clean up our application.
 We want to:
-- move the Counter to the separated component
+- move the Counter to the separate component
-- move reducer and store to the separated files
+- move the reducer and the store to the separate files
-- Use a Provider from `react-redux` to pass the store down into the components inside of Provider.
+- Use a Provider from `react-redux` to pass the store down into the components inside the Provider.
 - Use the `connect()` method from `react-redux` to connect the `<Counter />` component with a store.

-First of all we want to install dependencies
+First of all we want to install the dependencies

 ```
 npm i react-redux --save